dataintels/DataIntelsPOC/README.md

 # DataIntelsPOC
-This repository for POC projects
+This repository is for POC projects